kyma-project/telemetry-manager/docs/user/03-traces.md

 ## Limitations

-The trace gateway setup is designed using the following assumptions:

-- The collector has a limited resource setup for CPU and memory, and no autoscaling.
-- Batching is enabled, and a batch will contain up to 512 Spans/batch.
-- An unavailability of a destination must be survived for 5 minutes without direct loss of trace data.
-- An average span consists of 40 attributes with 64 character length.

-This leads to the following limitations:

-### Throughput

-The maximum throughput is 4200 span/sec ~= 15.000.000 spans/hour.
+- **Throughput**: Assuming an average span with 40 attributes with 64 characters,the maximum throughput is 4200 span/sec ~= 15.000.000 spans/hour.
 If this limit is exceded, spans are refused.
 To increase the maximum throughput, manually scale out the gateway by increasing the number of replicas.

-### Unavailability of Output

-For up to 5 minutes, a retry for data is attempted when the destination is unavailable.
+- **Unavailability of Output**: For up to 5 minutes, a retry for data is attempted when the destination is unavailable.
 After that, data is dropped.

-### No Guaranteed Delivery

-The used buffers are volatile.
+- **No Guaranteed Delivery**: The used buffers are volatile.
 If the OTel collector instance crashes, trace data can be lost.

-### Multiple TracePipeline Support

-Up to 3 TracePipelines at a time are supported.
+- **Multiple TracePipeline Support**: Up to 3 trace pipelines at a time are supported.

-### System Span Filtering

-System-related spans reported by Istio are filtered out without the opt-out option, for example:
+- **System Span Filtering**: System-related spans reported by Istio are filtered out without the opt-out option, for example:
   - Any communication of applications to the Telemetry gateways
   - Any communication from the gateways to backends

 ## Troubleshooting